4th Workshop on Mental effort

 The purpose of our two-day workshop is to bridge this gap by (a) offering hands-on tutorials on different computational approaches used to model mental effort and by (b) fostering discussion about the operationalization of mental effort among scientists from different research communities and modeling backgrounds.

-The 3rd Workshop on Mental Effort was possible thanks to the support of the William K. and Katherine W. Estes Fund which is jointly overseen by the Association for Psychological Science and the Psychonomic Society.
+The 3rd Workshop on Mental Effort was possible thanks to the support of the William K. and Katherine W. Estes Fund which is jointly overseen by the Association for Psychological Science and the Psychonomic Society, the Center for Computational Brain Science at the Carney Institute for Brain Science, as well as the Department for Cognitive, Linguistic, & Psychological Sciences at Brown University.
 We thank our sponsors for their generous support.